emanuelefricano93/frxjs-Ngx-Timeline/projects/ngx-timeline/README.md

 Thanks in advance for your contribution

 ## How to deploy new version (for mantainers only)
-After test the fix or the new feature with 100% test coverage_
+After testing the fix or the new feature with 100% test coverage:
 - npm run lint:fix
 - npm run prepare-github-pages
 - npm run new-version patch